18F/guides/CONTRIBUTING.md

   first
 - Try to avoid "click here" links.
 If necessary, be sure to follow the [A11Y Project Anchor Link Patterns](https://a11yproject.com/patterns/#anchors-links).
-- TTS-wide information should be public by default and link to Google Docs for anything that shouldn't be publicly visible.
+- 18F-wide information should be public by default and link to Google Docs for anything that shouldn't be publicly visible.
 - We follow the structure outlined in the
   [18F Content Guide](https://content-guide.18f.gov/our-approach/structure-the-content/)

-There is also some information that should **not** be included in the Handbook:
+There is also some information that should **not** be included in the 18F approaches:

-- TTS staff should not include information that shouldn't be public.
+- 18F staff should not include information that shouldn't be public.
 We already get training on this, but here are a few reminders about things we shouldn't include here: